vogelino/charlottestuby.com/content/stubyAndFischer.md

     projectButtonText: ""
     projectTitle: Handle with joy, in collabroation with Sarah Margnetti, DBKApaddok, Brussels, 2023
-  - projectDescription: A collection of handmade rain hoods and vests, Brussels, 2023
+  - projectDescription: A collection of handmade rain hoods, three different models and in various colours.
+Brussels,  2023.
+Pictures by Mélanie Peduzzi
-    textStartX: 0
+    textStartX: 1
     projetImages:
       - projectImage: /img/capuche-desert-stuby-fischer-brussels-2023-2.jpg
         startX: 3